Population Reference Bureau

 The Population Reference Bureau (PRB) is a private, nonprofit organization specializing in collecting and supplying statistics necessary for research and/or academic purposes focused on the environment, and health and structure of populations.
 The PRB works in the United States and internationally with a wide range of partners in the government, nonprofit, research, business, and philanthropy sectors.

 History

-In the early 1930s, the Population Reference Bureau (PRB) shared office space with the Population Association of America, which was created in May 1931 in New York City.
-This association focuses its work around many aspects, such as reproductive health and fertility, children and families, global health, urbanization, and more.
+The Population Reference Bureau (PRB) was established in 1929 by the eugenicist Guy Irving Burch.
+In the early 1930s, PRB shared office space with the Population Association of America, which was created in May 1931 in New York City, but the PRB soon moved to Washington, D.C.

+In 1945, the PRB began to publish the Population Bulletin, which brought current population data to the attention of the public and policy makers.
+The PRB received a three-year grant from the Ford Foundation in 1952.
+At that point, its Board of Trustees included the biologist C.C.
+Little, Assistant Secretary of Commerce Samuel W. Anderson, and the demographer Kingsley Davis.
+Robert C. Cook took over as director after Burch's death in 1951.

 Funding and partners

 The PRB receives support from a number of foundations, non-governmental organizations, and government agencies.
 Examples of such funding include the Annie E. Casey Foundation, the Johns Hopkins Bloomberg School of Public Health, the United States Census Bureau, and the World Health Organization.

 The PRB partners with about 80 other organizations all around the world, in countries like Sudan, Egypt, and Uganda, to name a few.
 These partners vary in foci and location, ranging from renowned research institutions such as the International Center for Research on Women to public education institutions such as the University of South Florida.